TotalCareMart.com Canadian pharmacy

 Vilanterol Trifenatate / Fluticasone Furoate Information

-The combination of fluticasone and vilanterol is used to control wheezing, shortness of breath, coughing, and chest tightness caused by asthma and chronic obstructive pulmonary (COPD; a group of diseases that affect the lungs and airways, that includes chronic bronchitis and emphysema).
+The combination of fluticasone and vilanterol is used to control wheezing, shortness of breath, coughing, and chest tightness caused by chronic obstructive pulmonary (COPD; a group of diseases that affect the lungs and airways, that includes chronic bronchitis and emphysema).
 Fluticasone is in a class of medications called steroids.
 It works by reducing swelling in the airways.
 Vilanterol is in a class of medications called long-acting beta-agonists (LABAs).
 It works by relaxing and opening air passages in the lungs, making it easier to breathe.

 The combination of fluticasone and vilanterol comes as a powder to inhale by mouth using a special inhaler.
 It is usually inhaled once a day.
 Inhale fluticasone and vilanterol at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part that you do not understand.
 Do not use more or less of it or use it more often than prescribed by your doctor.
-Do not use fluticasone and vilanterol inhalation during a sudden asthma or COPD attack.
-Your doctor will prescribe a short acting (rescue) inhaler to use during asthma and COPD attacks.
-Fluticasone and vilanterol inhalation controls the symptoms of asthma and COPD but does not cure it.
+Do not use fluticasone and vilanterol inhalation during a sudden COPD attack.
+Your doctor will prescribe a short acting (rescue) inhaler to use during COPD attacks.
+Fluticasone and vilanterol inhalation controls COPD but does not cure it.
 Continue to use fluticasone and vilanterol even if you feel well.
 Do not stop using fluticasone and vilanterol without talking to your doctor.
 If you stop using fluticasone and vilanterol inhalation, your symptoms may return.
 Before you use fluticasone and vilanterol inhalation for the first time, ask your doctor, pharmacist, or respiratory therapist to show you how to use the inhaler.
-Practice using your inhaler while they watch you.
-Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.
+Practice using your inhaler while he or she watches.
+To use the inhaler, follow these steps: If you will be using a new inhaler for the first time, remove it from the box and the foil wrapper.
+Fill in the "Tray opened" and "Discard" blanks on the inhaler label with the date that you opened the pouch and the date 6 weeks later when you must replace the inhaler.
+When you are ready to inhale your dose, slide the cover down to expose the mouthpiece until it clicks.
+If you open and close the inhaler without using your dose, you will waste the medication.
+The counter will count down by 1 each time you open the cover.
+If the counter does not count down, your inhaler will not provide the medicine.
+If your inhaler does not count down, call your pharmacist or doctor.
+Hold the inhaler away from your mouth and breathe out as far as you comfortably can.
+Do not breathe out into the mouthpiece.
+Put the mouthpiece between your lips, and close your lips firmly around it.
+Take a long, steady, deep breath in through your mouth.
+Do not breathe in through your nose.
+Be careful not block the air vent with your fingers.
+Remove the inhaler from your mouth, and hold your breath for about 3 to 4 seconds or as long as you comfortably can.
+Breathe out slowly.
+You may or may not taste or feel the medicine released by the inhaler.
+Even if you do not, do not inhale another dose.
+If you are not sure you are getting your dose of fluticasone and vilanterol, call your doctor or pharmacist.
+You may clean the mouthpiece with a dry tissue, if needed.
+Slide the cover up over the mouthpiece as far as it will go to close the inhaler.
+Rinse your mouth with water, but do not swallow.

 Unless your doctor tells you otherwise, continue your normal diet.